 At the end of July, almost 50 members gathered for The Dominican Institute for the Arts gathering in Adrian, Michigan for prayer, artistic development, and friendship.
 DIA is an international group whose goal is to support “preaching through the arts.”
 The 86 members are Dominican artists from around the nation and even the world.

 For the past four years, our own Sister Barbara Schwarz has served as the President of the Board for the Dominican Institute for the Arts.
 As her term ends, she was praised by members.
-“You have made DIA more than a single event to a year round community!” said Pat Daly, the new president of the board.
-They also gave her a special painting of St. Catherine of Siena by S. Elizabeth Slenker.
+“You have made DIA more than a single event to a year-round community!” said Pat Daly, the new president of the board.
+They also gave her a special painting of St. Catherine of Siena by Sister Elizabeth Slenker.